-This award aims to recognize the importance of rigorous clinical research and to encourage young investigators in clinical studies in Parkinson's disease.
-The award will consist of a commitment of \$65,000 per year for two years, plus a \$10,000 per year stipend to support education and research-related costs for a total of \$150,000.
+This award aims to recognize the importance of good clinical research and to encourage early career investigators in clinical studies.

+This award will consist of a commitment of \$65,000 per year for two years, plus a \$10,000 per year stipend to support education and research-related costs for a total of \$150,000.
 Supplementation of the award with other grants is permissible, but to be eligible to apply for this award, the other grant source(s) cannot exceed \$75,000 annually.